oneexists/oneexists/README.md

 ### About Me

-I am a self-driven continual learner with a curiosity to expand skills and knowledge to solve difficult problems.
-Some of my recent projects involve creating RESTful APIs, JUnit and Mockito testing, and learning frameworks such as Spring Boot, React, and Bootstrap.
+My experience is primarily in Java web development, although I have also picked up some Python and C/C++.
+I am interested in automation and security.
+Some of my side projects include writing small scripts in Bash and Python.

 <div id="links">
 <a href="https://www.linkedin.com/in/skylar-lynner-826079188/">